 You must take inventory of your hardware!
-Do you have multiple cameras, desktop computers, laptops, tablets and phones?
-With pictures on all of them?
+Do you have multiple phones, cameras, desktop computers, laptops and tablets?
+With photos on all of them?

 There is no easy way to say it, but you must bring order to the chaos.
 You must understand and organize your hardware.
 What does this mean?

-You have to identify your main computer.
 This is the computer that usually has lots of storage space and probably a better processor.
-This is the piece of hardware that stores your media library, all your pictures and videos.
-Think of it as the store for your media.
+This is the piece of hardware that stores your media library, all your photos and videos.
+Think of it as the main store for your media.

 What about all the other devices?
-Your tablet, phone and other computers can take and hold pictures but you have to think about them as holding copies of your pictures.
+Your tablet, phone and other computers can take and hold pictures but you have to think about them as holding copies of your photos.
 They are secondary devices.
-Just labeling them that way will help you understand how you should use them.
+Just labeling them that way in your mind will help you understand how you should use them.

-In other words, you do need to have a mental plan for every device you use.
-This plan will help you know what to do with the pictures from these secondary devices.
+You do need to have a mental plan for every device you use.
+This plan will help you know what to do with the photos from these secondary devices.

-Firstly, you need to know how you get the new pictures from your secondary devices to your main computer.
+Firstly, you need to know how you get new photos from your secondary devices to your main computer.